 (image via via Eater Austin)

 The simple truth is that I would live here if I could.
 I’m obsessed with the Clarksville Crunch Salad and the ability to choose three different items from the deli case for $15.
 Think Spicy Chicken Salad, Brussels Sprouts and so much more.
-It’s a crowd pleaser for our whole family.
+It’s a crowd pleaser for our whole family and a great value.

 (image via Austin Monthly)